Best Cage Size for New Zealand White Rabbit

 Safety-Proofing Your Home for New Zealand White Rabbit

 A systematic approach to New Zealand White Rabbit-proofing your home addresses hazards by room.
-In the kitchen: secure trash cans, block access to stovetops, and store toxic foods (chocolate, grapes, xylitol) in closed cabinets.
+In the kitchen: secure trash cans, block access to stovetops, and store toxic foods (chocolate, caffeine, and species-specific toxic foods) in closed cabinets.
 In bathrooms: close toilet lids, secure medications in latched cabinets, and keep cleaning supplies locked away.
 In living areas: secure electrical cords, remove or elevate fragile items within New Zealand White Rabbit's reach, and check houseplants against toxic species lists.
 In garages and utility rooms: lock away antifreeze (fatally attractive to many small animals), tools, and chemicals.
 For New Zealand White Rabbit at Large (9-12 lbs) size, the specific hazard profile includes counter-surfing, door-bolting, and knocking over heavy items.
 Regular safety audits of your New Zealand White Rabbit's environment every few months catch new hazards as household items and arrangements change over time.

 Seasonal Habitat Adjustments for New Zealand White Rabbit